 3. Corn syrup glue recipe

-This makes yet another basic homemade glue.
+This makes yet another basic homemade glue made with corn syrup.
 NOTE: I keep getting questions about whether any of these work for slime.
 I haven’t tested it myself, but several readers report that this recipe works great for slime.

 4. Basic paste recipe